keriati/treasure-hunt/01-spellbook-of-refactoring.md

 entrance before you is a gaping maw in the earth, steps leading down into darkness.
 With a deep breath, you and your fellows step forward, the light from your **I**ridescent **D**usk **E**lixir cutting through the shadows.

-Your task is clear: navigate the ever-changing corridors of the library, overcome its tricks and traps, and **find the Spellbook of Refactoring**.
+Your task is clear: navigate the ever-changing corridors of the library, overcome its tricks and guardians, and **find the Spellbook of Refactoring**.

 So begins your journey into the **Library of the Moon**, a journey not just of physical endurance but of mental acuity.
 Each step takes you deeper into the heart of the maze, where magic and logic intertwine.
 Remember, the walls may shift,